gobbyo/IoT/docs/tutorial-prerequisites.md

 >
 > - Create a [Windows 10 Virtual Machine](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal)

 In this tutorial, you'll create a Windows 10 virtual machine on the [Azure portal](http://portal.azure.com) to run and manage the cloud portion of the tutorials.
-If you're trying out our tutorials for the first time, then we recommend using a clean install of a virtual machine to avoid issues.
+If you're trying out these tutorials for the first time, then use a clean install of a virtual machine to avoid issues.
 Otherwise, you can skip creating a virtual machine and install the prerequisites onto your own machine.

 The following diagram provides you the context to create a Windows 10 cloud VM.